 This creamy butternut squash soup pairs butternut squash with coconut milk, carrots, fresh ginger and sage for delicious soup with a vibrant orange color.
 Dairy-free and vegan.

-Maybe it’s just me but making homemade soup make me feel like such an accomplished cook!
+Maybe it’s just me but making homemade soup makes me feel like such an accomplished cook!
 There’s something about making a full soup from scratch that is so satisfying.

 This butternut squash soup is packed with flavor and I mean packed!
 The butternut squash is paired with ginger, apple and fresh sage for a lovely flavor explosion in your mouth that you will never want to end.